Collection:

 Gases

-Before we delve into the formation of gas and how it accumulates in the intestine, we need to understand how the digestive system, which extends from the mouth to the anus, works.
+Before we delve into the formation of gas and how it builds up in the gut, we need to understand how the digestive system, which extends from the mouth to the anus, works.

-Roughly speaking, digestion begins in the mouth, where food is crushed and passes through the oesophagus to the stomach.
-Once there, it is partially dissolved and passes into the small intestine where it mixes with gastric juices to pass into the large intestine.
-Once the food reaches the large intestine, bacteria ferment the carbohydrates that have not yet been digested in the small intestine and form the waste and gas that is usually expelled through the anus.
+Roughly speaking, digestion begins in the mouth, where food is crushed and passes down the oesophagus to the stomach.
+Once there, it is partially dissolved and passes into the small intestine, where it mixes with gastric juices to pass into the large intestine.
+Once the food reaches the large intestine, bacteria ferment the carbohydrates that have not yet been digested in the small intestine and form waste and gas.

 What is intestinal gas?

-Intestinal gas is air that accumulates in the intestine, although it is usually expelled through the anus via the rectum or can be expelled through the mouth via the gastrointestinal tract.
+Intestinal gas is air that has accumulated in the intestine, although it is usually expelled through the anus via the rectum, or it can be expelled through the mouth via the digestive tract.

 The accumulation of gas is a very common ailment that occurs on a regular basis, causing abdominal pain.
-Bloating Although these symptoms can also be caused by certain diseases of the digestive system such as irritable bowel syndrome.
+Bloating.
+Although such symptoms can also be caused by certain diseases of the digestive system, such as irritable bowel syndrome.

 Gas during pregnancy